tum-gis/tum-gis-iot-stack-k8s/examples/local/README.md

 # Local cluster example

 This example installs the stack on a local cluster.
+This is especially useful for testing, developing, and for educational purposes.

 > **Note:** This example has only been tested with Kubernetes single node cluster provided by
 > [Docker Desktop](https://www.docker.com/products/docker-desktop/) on Windows 10.